Best Buy launched Black Friday sales early: Here are the best deals we could find | CNN Underscored

 Appliances

-This heavy-duty air fryer is perfect for easily preparing crispy and evenly-cooked food without using any excess oil.
-The air fryer’s 8-quart capacity allows you to cook up to 6.5 lbs of food at once, and its nine preset cooking programs make doing so a breeze.
+This heavy-duty air fryer is perfect for easily preparing crispy and evenly cooked food without using any excess oil.
+The air fryer’s 8-quart capacity allows you to cook up to 6.5 pounds of food at once, and its nine preset cooking programs make doing so a breeze.
 Whether you’re a beginner home chef or a pro in the kitchen, its intuitive digital touchscreen allows for a user-friendly experience that lets you control and adjust the temperature with ease.

 Upgrade your morning routine with this Nespresso machine, which can whip up luxurious drinks in minutes at the press of a button.
 The unit’s large-capacity removable tank allows you to refill less and brew more.
-With this purchase, you’ll also get an Aerroccino3 milk frother, which is perfect for creating specialty drinks like cappuccinos without having to break the bank at a coffee shop.
+With this purchase, you’ll also get an Aeroccino 3 milk frother, which is perfect for creating specialty drinks like cappuccinos rather than breaking the bank at a coffee shop.

 Save refrigerator space while keeping your drinks perfectly chilled with this beverage cooler by Insignia, which can hold up to 115 cans.
-The compact unit provides three adjustable shelves and intuitive touch controls that allow you to easily adjust the temperature anywhere between 34° and 50° F.
+The compact unit provides three adjustable shelves and intuitive touch controls that allow you to easily adjust the temperature anywhere between 34 and 50 degrees Fahrenheit.

 This small-but-mighty blender is powerful enough to blend frozen fruit and ice so you can make delicious smoothies and dips easily and conveniently.
-Plus, its compact size and to-go lid lets you carry your smoothie wherever you go, while its dishwasher safe design ensures a simple clean-up when you’re finished.
+Plus, its compact size and to-go lid let you carry your smoothie wherever you go, while its dishwasher-safe design ensures a simple cleanup when you’re finished.